-To ensure a team is successful we need to provide training (Peacock, G., 2016).
-Training teams together rather than individually is preferred because: i) it helps teams develop, test and run processes such as coordination, ii) it enables team members to build trust, which is necessary for sharing information and knowledge, iii) it develops a shared memory of the awareness and ability of the team to identify and process information.
+To ensure a team is successful, we need to provide training (Peacock, G., 2016).
+Training teams together rather than individually is preferred because i) it helps teams develop, test and run processes such as coordination, ii) it enables team members to build trust, which is necessary for sharing information and knowledge, iii) it develops a shared memory of the awareness and ability of the team to identify and process information.
 Teams develop an awareness of which team member has knowledge on which topic.
 Shared memory is also important in creative problem-solving.

 ‘Leadership’ training shall not be confused with ‘management’ training (Peacock, G., 2016).
 Management training will improve our ability to dictate and manage individuals but not motivate, engage and develop individuals.

 Cross-cultural team members require great skills.
-Team members will be diverse and thus must be able to manage advanced communication skills (Townsend et. al., 1998).
+Team members will be diverse and thus must be able to manage advanced communication skills (Townsend et al., 1998).

-- Career and reward system must include incentive to work collaboratively.
+- Career and reward system must include an incentive to work collaboratively.
 Action must be taken to build a team and establish boundaries, giving the team authority to manage their internal processes and relationships, internally and externally.

 - There needs to be a careful balance between managerial and team authority.
 Managers need to provide direction (where the team is aiming) and set outer limit constraints on team behaviour (things the team must never do).
 However, the team must have full authority for the methods to accomplish their tasks.

 - Teams must have an enabling structure to succeed.
 Teams cannot be left to develop their own internal processes.
-An enabling structure has three elements: i) A well-defined team task that engages and sustains team members’ motivation. ii) A well-composed team (as small as possible) with clear boundaries, including members with technical and interpersonal skills.
-The team should be a good mix of different types of people. iii) Clear and specific expectations of the extents and limits of the teams accountability and authority limits.
+An enabling structure has three elements: i) A well-defined team task that engages and sustains team members motivation. ii) A well-composed team (as small as possible) with clear boundaries, including members with technical and interpersonal skills.
+The team should be a good mix of different types of people. iii) Clear and specific expectations of the extents and limits of the team’s accountability and authority limits.

-- Providing reward, training and information systems that align with team working.
+- Providing reward, training and information systems that align with the team working.
 Ensure the team has the necessary resources to succeed (equipment, tools, space, money and staff).

 - Teams need coaching and development to obtain the skills required to work successfully as a team.

-Peacock, G., (2016) also proposes a number of actions related to team management
+Peacock, G., (2016) also proposes a number of actions related to team management: